 While we enjoyed the main dining areas, a highlight for us was the two reservation only restaurants on deck one.

 Manfredi’s Italian Restaurant was our favourite of the two.
 While the menu at Manfredi’s doesn’t change daily, the chef creates daily fish and pasta specials.
-Manfredi’s really is exceptional Italian dining.
+Manfredi’s is an exceptional Italian dining experience.

-Our stateroom category allowed us to make one reservation prior to the cruise but we did manage to wrangle a few extra nights once on board.
+Our stateroom category allowed us to make one reservation before the cruise, but we did manage to wrangle a few extra nights once on board.

 The Chef’s Table